redis/redis-doc/docs/install/install-redisinsight/install-on-docker.md

 ## Run RedisInsight Docker image

-You can start RedisInsight using one of the options described below.
+You can install RedisInsight using one of the options described below.

 1. If you do not want to persist your RedisInsight data: